High School Equivalency

 I passed some of the GED® tests a few years ago.
 Are my scores still good?

-I started taking some of the HiSet or TASC tests at another school.
+I started taking some of the HiSet or GED tests at another school.
 What are my options at CVCC?

 Contact the ASC Senior Coordinator at (828) 327-7000, ext.
-4129 about transferring scores for a test other than the GED®.
+4129 about transferring scores.
 If you haven't taken any tests, talk to your classroom instructor about your test options after you are enrolled.